jonathan-kee/examTopicScraper/README.md

 4) Creating a pull request will link to the issue
 5) Merge Pull request will also close the issue

-TLDR: Create Issue -> New Branch from Issue -> Create Pull Request -> Merge Pull Request -> Close Issue
+TLDR: Create Issue -> New Branch from Issue -> Create Pull Request (Compare branch to main) -> Merge Pull Request -> Close Issue

 Learn about Github Issue before moving into Github projects: https://docs.github.com/en/issues/tracking-your-work-with-issues/learning-about-issues/quickstart